(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 This can be a difficult and challenging process, depending on state requirements.

 3. When you have minor or dependent children

 With a trust, you can easily establish provisions to specify when (and if) a child is entitled to any assets held in a trust, and you can appoint a person to oversee those assets until the child comes of age.

-Amy Beardsley, a Freelance Writer and Professional Ghostwriter, whose work has appeared in dozens of financial planning and real estate blogs and magazines.
+Article written by: Amy Beardsley, a Freelance Writer, and Professional Ghostwriter, whose work has appeared in dozens of financial planning and real estate blogs and magazines.
 In addition to writing articles, Amy has ghostwritten content for hundreds of social media profiles.
 Follow Amy on her website or Twitter.